Polita Grau: Imprisonment

-In 1965, Grau and her brother Ramon were accused of being CIA spies because of their work of helping thousands of children to leave Cuba under Castro's regime in Operation Peter Pan.
+In 1965, Grau and her brother Ramón were accused of being CIA spies (Polita: AMCOG-2; Ramón: AMCOG-1) because of their work of helping thousands of children to leave Cuba under Castro's regime in Operation Peter Pan.
 She was also accused of participating in a plan to poison Castro by giving him a milkshake, however, their plan was unsuccessful.
-They were both tried, and were sentenced to about 30 years in prison, particularly for their connections with the CIA, espionage, and attempting to overthrow the Castro government.
+They were both tried, and were sentenced to 30 years in prison, particularly for their connections with the CIA, espionage, and attempting to overthrow the Castro government.
 Despite being convicted for their role in Pedro Pan and had dealt with the Central Intelligence Agency, they had denied their connection to this.

 Before being released from prison in 1978, Polita Grau was interviewed by a Cuban journalist Luis Báez, who questioned her about the supposed threat to ‘patria potestad,’ which means 'taking away legal custody of your child.'
 She had admitted to having "encouraged the rumor that the communist government was the absolute owner of the muchachos [kids] and that parents would lose their rights over their children that "they would be sent to Russia."
 Ms. Grau further explained that a false revolutionary government law relating to this topic was being printed out.

 In one of Polita's interviews, Polita Grau had mentioned that she did not believe it was entirely right but that she felt she had to do something to undermine the government.
 Polita believed that by doing so, the people would start their faith and hopes in the revolution.
-Grau was released after almost serving 14 years in prison, and her brother Ramon also known as "Mongo" Grau was released after serving 22 years.
+Grau was released after almost serving 14 years in prison, and her brother Ramon also known as "Mongo" Grau was released after serving 21 years.
 She was released during the "wider release of political prisoners in 1978 dialogue between exiles and Castro, due to Bernardo Benes influences."
 Bernado at that time was a Miami businessman who described Polita Grau as being a brave woman who was not afraid of anything.
 Ms. Grau was also freed due to the encouragement of President Jimmy Carter who had convinced Castro to release a significant number of political prisoners in Cuba.
 Her brother Ramon was later released in September 1986.

 While Grau was in prison, she wrote a significant amount of her involvement in Operation Peter Pan.
 It was only from her writing that the Cuban government finally was able to realize the extent of the Operation.
 Grau had described Operation Peter Pan as 'child abuse' and that the Federal government of the United States's participation was inhumane.
 Grau referred to the U.S acting inhumanely in the 1980s where the State Department denied a request from the United Nations High Commissioner for Refugees to assist in reuniting Cuban children with their parents.